kubernetes/website/content/en/blog/_posts/2023-10-10-cri-o-community-package-infrastructure.md

 ## How to use the new packages

-In the same way as the Kubernetes community, CRI-O provides `deb` and `rpm` packages as part of a dedicated subproject in OBS, called [`isv:kubernetes:addons:cri-o`](https://build.opensuse.org/project/show/isv:kubernetes:addons:cri-o).
+In the same way as the Kubernetes community, CRI-O provides Debian and RPM packages as part of a dedicated subproject in OBS, called [`isv:kubernetes:addons:cri-o`](https://build.opensuse.org/project/show/isv:kubernetes:addons:cri-o).
 This project acts as an umbrella and provides `stable` (for CRI-O tags) as well as